Top Rated Cookware Sets Consumer Reports

 If you want cookware that is going to last a long time then you cant go too far wrong with stainless steel.
 Its durable and hard wearing and also looks good in your kitchen.
 Of course the downside is the poor heat conduction properties.
 But to get round this look for stainless steel cookware that uses cores of metals that conduct heat better such as aluminium or copper in the base and sides of the pans.

 This extra core will improve the conduction of heat in the most needed areas and eliminate those dreaded cool spots that make your cooking heat unevenly and affect the quality of your food.
 Another advantage of stainless steel is that they are often designed to be oven safe.
-This makes it easy to finish off meals in the oven if needed or to keep them warm.
+This makes it easy to finish off meals in the oven if needed or to keep them warm and be sure that your cookware can take it.
+Always check your manufacturers guidelines to see what temperatures your cookware can take.

 Also be sure the follow the guidelines that come with your cookware to help you get the most out of it and ensure it last as long as possible.